I just learned that the Great Barrier Reef has been damaged beyond repair.

 It may be too late to save the reef, but it’s not too late to do something for the environment that we have left.
 Many of us make an effort to be eco-conscious at home, but when we travel we also have a responsibility to reduce our waste and minimise our carbon footprint while abroad.

-My flight over Iceland
+Flying over Iceland

 1. Carbon offset your flights

 Most of us don’t realise that long-haul flights contribute a whopping 770 million tonnes of CO2 into the atmosphere annually.
 This is about 2% of all man-made carbon emissions.